-This manual lays out the technical specifications for the supply and installation of the equipment of this invitation to tender.
+This section lays out the technical specifications for the supply and installation of the equipment of this invitation to tender.
 The numbers that are used in this document refer to the numbering used in the unit prices slip and in the bill of quantities.

 Reference is generally made to European (EN) and International (ISO) standards.
-As some standards have yet to be converted to European (EN) or International (ISO) standards, it is sometimes needed to refer to the producer countries' standards, such as the Belgian (NBN), French (NF) or German (DIN) ones.
+As some standards have yet to be converted to European (EN) or International (ISO) standards, it is sometimes needed to refer to the producer countries' standards, such as the Belgian (NBN), French (NF), or German (DIN) ones.
 In the event of other standards being used, the bidder shall provide certificates proving that the very standards are equivalent or superior to those referred to in this tender document.

-Responsibility of the contractor/ supplier for the materials to be used while implementing construction and rehabilitation of WASH infrastructures in 9 districts.
+Responsibility of the contractor/ supplier for the materials to be used while implementing water supply systems